Rufus Porter (American football): Seattle Seahawks

 Porter played for the Seahawks from 1988-1994.
 He was selected to two Pro Bowls and earned one All-Pro during his tenure.
 Porter suffered a serious groin injury in a game vs. Houston in 1990.

 New Orleans Saints

 Porter played for the Saints for two seasons.

 Tampa Bay Buccaneers

-Porter played his last year with the Buccaneers.
+Porter played his last NFL season (1997) with the Buccaneers.
+The Bucs brought him in to play strongside linebacker to replace Lonnie Marts.
+Porter was considered a better fit for the defense, as he had played under Bucs defensive coordinator Monte Kiffin for the Saints.

 Personal

-Porter's son, Rufus Jr. played Linebacker for Louisiana Tech University.
+Porter's son, Rufus Jr. played linebacker for Louisiana Tech University.

 Porter operates the nonprofit organization 8to80 that focuses on building healthy lives in the Baton Rouge area.